cositools/cosi-data-challenges/backgrounds/README.md

 ## Results

 ### Spectra and Light Curves
-The resulting spectra for each component are shown in the second figure at the top of this page.
+The resulting spectra for each component are shown in the figure at the top of this page.
 Note that here we are only considering the reconstructed Compton events, using the DC4 event selection.
 We can observe that the extragalactic background photon dominates the background at low energies (<660 keV), while delayed activation from cosmic-ray primaries (proton/alpha) and albedo photons dominate at higher energies.

 ### Time Variation